Why is Wellness Important?

 8. Get Enough Sleep

 Being well-rested is good for your wellness!
 That’s right, getting a full night’s sleep is an important part of holistic health.
-According to the CDC, adults age 18-60 need a minimum of 7 hours of sleep a night.
+According to the CDC, adults aged 18-60 need a minimum of 7 hours of sleep a night.
 However, struggling to get to sleep is a common problem among adults.
 Inability to fall asleep and poor sleep quality can be due to a variety of reasons, from stress to noise to the distractions of technology.
 Improve your sleep naturally by establishing a nightly sleep routine.
 Turn off devices such as phones and computers an hour before you go to bed.
 Reserve that time for quiet activities such as reading, journaling, or drinking herbal tea.
-Before bed, try taking a multiherbal sleep aid to combat restlessness and promote deep, sound sleep.*
+Before bed, try taking a targeted serving of of non-groggy melatonin to combat restlessness and promote deep, sound sleep.*

 9. Choose Organic Foods When Possible